ONSdigital/sdp-static-website-template/content/accessibility.md

 ## Reporting accessibility problems

 We are working to meet accessibility standards across this website.
-If you experience difficulty in accessing our website please contact us at [SMLHelp@ons.gov.uk](mailto:SMLHelp@ons.gov.uk).
+If you experience difficulty in accessing our website please contact us at [StaticWebsiteTemplate@ons.gov.uk](mailto:StaticWebsiteTemplate@ons.gov.uk).

 ## Enforcement procedure